 10. Pricing Each Plan

-Finally, don’t forget to experiment with your pricing plans.
-Not only should you try out different prices for plans (should your price by $x9 or $x7?), but you also should play around with the features of each to make your higher-ticket plans convert better.
+Don’t forget to experiment with your pricing plans.
+Not only should you try out different prices for plans (should your price be $x9 or $x7?), but you also should play around with the features of each to make your higher-ticket plans convert better.

 The art of persuasion through words on a page – copywriting – is another essential part of a landing page.
 Great copywriting is never great on the very first draft; it requires careful testing to ensure maximum impact.

 11. Short-Form Copy vs. Long-Form Copy

 From a philosophical point of view, short-form copy should work better than its longer rival.
 After all, humans have a shorter attention span than goldfish, right?